Written by Hazel Secco, CFP®, CDFA®

 - How often will we meet to review my financial plan?

-- Who would I be working closely with during the financial planning process?
+- Who will I be working with throughout the planning process?

 - How long have you been working as a financial advisor?

-- Do you collaborate with other professionals such as my attorney and accountant?
+- Do you collaborate with other professionals, such as my CPA or estate planning attorney?

-Remember, choosing a financial advisor is a significant decision.
-Take your time, do your research, and ensure the advisor you choose is a good fit for your financial goals and needs.
+Choosing a financial advisor is a meaningful decision.
+Take your time, ask questions, and make sure the advisor you choose aligns with your goals, values, and expectations.

-Contact us today to discover how our process can help align your financial life with your goals and values, empowering you to live the life you want.
-As Certified Financial Planners™ located in Hoboken, NJ, we serve clients nationwide.
+Contact us to learn how our fee-only, fiduciary process can help bring clarity and intention to your financial life.
+As Certified Financial Planners™ based in Hoboken, NJ, we proudly serve clients nationwide.